-Mr. Lamb has over 25 years of experience in the Canadian commercial real estate industry, with a track record of successful commercial real estate transactions, development projects and joint ventures totaling over \$2.5 billion.
+Mr. Lamb has over 30 years of experience in the Canadian commercial real estate industry, with a track record of successful commercial real estate transactions, development projects and joint ventures totaling over \$2.5 billion.
 Mr. Lamb has worked with the largest global real estate service companies including CBRE, Jones Lang Wootton (now known as JLL) and, most recently, Colliers International as Senior Vice President, a position he held from 2007 until becoming the REIT's President and Chief Executive Officer in July 2015.
-Mr. Lamb became an employee of the REIT effective January 1, 2020 in conjunction with the Internalization.
+Mr. Lamb became an employee of the REIT effective January 1, 2020 in conjunction with the Internalization (as defined below).
 During his tenure at Colliers International, Mr. Lamb was Chair of the National Investment Services from 2008 to 2013, and represented Canada on Colliers Global Investment Services and Colliers Investment Services Group (USA) for seven years.
 Mr. Lamb was formerly a director of NAIOP Toronto and Big Brothers Big Sisters Toronto, and is currently a mentor for NAIOP Developing Leaders.
+Mr. Lamb has completed the ICD-Rotman, Directors Education Program and obtained the ICD.D designation from the Institute of Corporate Directors in 2023.